inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_job.md

 ## Properties

 `uid`
-: UID of the job.
+: UID of the Job.

 `name`
-: Name of the job.
+: Name of the Job.

 `namespace`
-: Namespace of the job.
+: Namespace of the Job.

 `resource_version`
-: Resource version of the job.
+: Resource version of the Job.
 This is an alias of `resourceVersion`.

 `labels`
-: Labels associated with the job.
+: Labels associated with the Job.

 `annotations`
-: Annotations associated with the job.
+: Annotations associated with the Job.

 `kind`
-: Resource type of the job.
+: Resource type of the Job.

 `creation_timestamp`
-: Creation time of the job.
+: Creation time of the Job.
 This is an alias of `creationTimestamp`.

 `metadata`
-: Metadata for the job.
+: Metadata for the Job.

 ## Examples